 - Herb Garden: Join this lively group to help care for the area in front of the Clarkson Home and Mrs. Clarkson’s Herb Garden while making new friends that share this interest.
 Times: Two Thursday mornings a month.

-- Rose Garden: Work alongside Wing Haven Garden & Bird Sanctuary Curator and the gardening team to care for one of the region’s loveliest heirloom rose gardens.
+- Rose Garden: Work alongside Wing Haven Garden & Bird Sanctuary gardening team to care for a special heirloom rose garden.
 Times: One Tuesday morning a month.

 Elizabeth Lawrence Garden: Do you like to learn?
 Work closely with the Elizabeth Lawrence Garden Curator to maintain this beautiful garden that serves as an amazing laboratory of blooms and greenery.
 Times: Thursday and Saturday mornings.

 Children & Family Programming:

-Children’s Tour Docent: Share your passion of gardens, birds, and a little bit of Clarkson history leading groups of children (preschool through 12th grade) through the Wing Haven Garden & Bird Sanctuary 90-minute tour experience.
+Children’s Tour Docent: Share your passion for gardens, birds, and a little bit of Clarkson history leading groups of children (preschool through 12th grade) through the Wing Haven Garden & Bird Sanctuary 90-minute tour experience.
 Training required.
 Times: Weekday tours as needed.

 PEEPs (Preschool Environmental Education Program): Continue the legacy of education and outreach as a PEEPs facilitator for at-risk preschool children visiting Wing Haven Garden & Bird Sanctuary.
 The nature-themed curriculum includes a story, garden walk, hands-on activity, and healthy snack.
 Training Required.
 Times: Standing weekday commitment each month, October through May, required.

 Chicken Team: Help take care of the Wing Haven chickens, Bob and Petunia, which need daily care.
 Training Required.
 Times: Weekdays and Weekends (temporarily suspended until new chicks arrive).